SamuelSwartzberg/flashcardifying_text_temp/inf.md

 things that take corners may also take two sets of corners specifiers, separated by a slash.
 If a thing takes two sets of corner specifiers, the first apply in x direction and the second in y direction.

-Data types that specify corners are <border-radius>
+Data types that specify corners are ‹border-radius›
-border-radius: <border-radius>
+border-radius: ‹border-radius›

 ###### Custom Counting